 Yes.
-From 1 October 2015, all Medicines Australia member companies will be required to report payments where they have the agreement of the healthcare professionals who are receiving payments or support for medical education.
+From 1 October 2015, all Medicines Australia member companies will be required to collect information about healthcare professionals who receive payments or educational support through airfares, accommodation or registration fees.
+Where companies have the agreement of the healthcare professionals who are receiving payments or educational support, the information will be published in a report.